 Remember, if you’re storing for later, you’ll also want to leave out the glaze.
 You’ll want to add the glaze straight before serving as opposed to before storing.

-If you liked my vegan blueberry knot buns, I have good news for you!
+If you liked my vegan blueberry knot rolls, I have good news for you!
 My lemon curd rolls and orange cardamom buns use the exact same dough recipe - super delicious and easy to follow.
 For more baking inspiration, you can also check out my full desserts section here.

-Vegan Blueberry Knot Buns
+Vegan Blueberry Cinnamon Knot Rolls

 - Measuring cups or scales